 As it was my first party I decided that I would provide the food that I thought was appropriate.
 Of course, it is a party and therefore there should be treats, but I decided I would try to keep them as natural or home-made as possible.
 I was also determined to keep the whole thing in perspective…. my mission was to not be over the top.
 So my party menu went something like this:

 - Fruit skewers

 - Water to drink

-And of course a cake; flourless orange and almond (the midges favourite), with icing and decorations (am not a completely mean mummy!).
+And naturally a cake; flourless orange and almond with icing and decorations (of course).
 And yes I did check that there were no nut allergies attending.
-I also skipped on the lolly bags and did party bags with non food treats…..crayons, balloons & bubbles.
+I also skipped on the lolly bags and did party bags with non- food treats…..crayons, balloons & bubbles.

 The entire process also taught me a very valuable lesson.
 So often we give our children treats as we believe it is what they ‘need/want’.
-And yet they are actually completely happy without it, if not offered.
-So is it actually OUR perception of needs, not theirs?
+And yet they are actually happy without it, if not offered.
+So is it actually our perception of needs, not theirs?